brettdavies/AiAiO/Documentation/tasks/slice3.md

 ### Task 3.6 Verification / Demo

-**Objective**: Demonstrate group/roster creation, security, and logs.
+**Objective**: Demonstrate team/roster creation, security, and logs.

 1. **Step 1**: `feature/slice3-task3.6-verification` branch.
-2. **Step 2**: Using the local emulator, create a group as the signed-in user.
+2. **Step 2**: Using the local emulator, create a team as the signed-in user.
 3. **Step 3**: Attempt updates from a different user (should fail).
 4. **Step 4**: Confirm logs and error messages are correct.
 5. **Step 5**: Merge into development upon success.

 **Definition of Done** (Machine-Readable):

-- Verified group creation flows, security constraints, logs, and error handling.
+- Verified team creation flows, security constraints, logs, and error handling.
 - Merged into development with passing CI checks.

 Estimated Timeline